 Leanne Hodyl appeared as a key expert witness in urban design and planning for the Department through the independent panel review.

-The Central City Built Form Review Synthesis Report was finalised in early 2016, and Planning Scheme Amendment C270 was gazetted in November 2016 with minor changes.
-This work arrested the trend for poor urban design outcomes and transforms the way development occurs in the central city.
-The revised planning controls protect Melbourne’s internationally recognised liveability, and provide certainty and consistency in built form outcomes.
+The Central City Built Form Review Synthesis Report was finalised in early 2016 and Planning Scheme Amendment C270 was gazetted in November 2016 with minor changes.
+This work arrested the trend towards poor urban design outcomes and transforms the way development occurs in the central city.
+The revised planning controls protect Melbourne’s internationally recognised liveability and provide certainty and consistency in built form outcomes.

 Sunshine is fundamental to people’s health, wellbeing, comfort and enjoyment of public space.
 Insufficient access to sunlight can result in detrimental impacts on physical and mental health and research demonstrates that over 50% of Victorians are Vitamin D deficient in winter.
 Protecting access to sunlight has been a key tenet of planning practice since increasingly taller buildings began to overshadow parks and streets.
 As growth has intensified in central Melbourne, sunlight protection controls have focused on protecting sunlight to public open space during Spring and Autumn, not necessarily when people needed and wanted to access sunlight.
 The existing policy also prioritised protection for larger parks, not recognising that the most important park for residents is often the one closest to them.